Let me share with you what I have come to believe are two of the most significant gifts I’ve ever received. Indulge me as I testify.

 Just like Timothy whom we learn about in New Testament Scripture, had a Eunice and Lois to thank God for, I too have a Mary and a Diane to be thankful for.
 Would you like to join me for a brief prayer?

-“Father, I thank you for the influential words of my mother and grandmother.
+“Father, I thank you for the powerful words of my mother and grandmother.
 Though they were not perfect by many standards, I choose to remember and thank You for the good.
-You used them to sow powerful word seeds in me.
+You used them to sow influential word seeds in me.
 And for that, I am eternally thankful.
 These were some of the seeds that Your prevenient grace used to bring me to the testimony of Jesus.
 And I praise You that by the word of my testimony, I overcome the negative forces of doubt and ingratitude.
 Amen.”

 So, who do you have to be thankful for?
 Have you done that lately?
 Reflect, and remember the good as you thank God for the people He has used to positively impact you for His glory.
-If they’re still around, call them up and thank them with words of gratitude.
+If they’re still around, call them up and bless them with words of gratitude.
 And let us all be encouraged and warned that as mothers, grandmothers, and all other members of parenthood, our words have power.
-By their initial hearing and the examples they set, your influential words will be in force for decades to come, and the outcome could have eternal consequences.
+By their initial hearing and the examples they set, your powerful words will be in force for decades to come, and the outcome could have eternal consequences.